What is the Extenuating Circumstances procedure for?

 Where students can self-certify, mitigation is limited to:

-- Coursework extensions up to 14 calendar days
+- Coursework extensions up to one week

-- Deferral without Tuition to the next normal occasion (typically the Late Summer Assessment Period)
+- Deferral without Tuition to the next normal occasion (typically the Late Summer Assessment Period) for controlled condition exams

 What evidence will I need?